vercel/webpack-asset-relocator-loader/readme.md

             // optional, permit entire filterAssetBase emission
             // eg `const nonAnalyzable = process.cwd()` can emit everything in the cwd()
             emitFilterAssetBaseAll: false,
+            // optional, custom functional asset emitter
+            // takes an asset path and returns the replacement
+            // or returns false to skip emission
+            customEmit: (path, { id, isRequire }) => false | '"./custom-replacement"',
             // optional, a list of asset names already emitted or
             // defined that should not be emitted
             existingAssetNames: [],